 - Hold the air-filled protruding tip carefully, but firmly, between your thumb and index finger.

-- Gently squeeze the air out of the tip, and continue holding, while placing the rolled-up condom loosely on top of the penis glans.
+- Gently squeeze the air out of the tip, and continue holding, while placing the rolled-up condom loosely on top of your penis glans.

-- Use your other hand, and gently roll the condom over the penis shaft.
+- Use your other hand, and gently roll the condom over your penis shaft.

-- The protruding tip of the condom is designed as a semen-collecting vessel.
-If filled with air, it might burst during thrusting, and might fail to contain the ejaculate.
+- The protruding tip of the condom is designed to be a semen-collecting vessel.
+If not squeezed but filled with air, it might burst during trusting and may fail to contain the ejaculate.

-- Remove the condom straight after sex, avoid accidental slipping off and insemination.
+- Remove the condom straight after sex to avoid accidental slipping off and unwanted insemination.

 If you engage in switching between anal and vaginal sex during intercourse, it is advisable to protect your female partner by using a condom, and change condoms every time you switch.
-Bacteria and viruses, transferred from the rectum to the vagina, pose a huge risk to causing vicious vaginal and pelvic infections, with can lead to serious short-term and longer-term negative health consequences in women.
+Bacteria and viruses, transferred from the rectum to the vagina, pose a huge risk to causing vicious vaginal and pelvic infections, and may lead to serious short-term and longer-term negative health consequences in women.

 For reasons of sexual health and safety, it is not advisable to share sex toys during sex.
-However, if you do not want to abstain from sharing, protect your sex toy with a clean condom every time before sharing, and avoid possible transfer of parasites.
-The manufacturers of sex toys may advise on their own hygiene instructions for their products.
+However, if you do not want to abstain from sharing, protect your sex toy with a clean condom every time before switching.
+Manufacturers of sex toys may advise on their own hygiene instructions for their products.

 BARRIER PROTECTION FEMALE CONDOM

-Femidom is a name for a female condom, which can be purchased from selected adult shops and pharmacies.
-Femidoms are made from nitrile, and consist of two flexible rings and a ‘long tube’ connecting them.
-The smaller ring at the lower end of the female condom can be easily inserted into the vagina, while the second and larger circle remains outside, stretching and protecting over the vulva.
+Femidom is the name for a female version of condom which can be purchased from selected adult shops and pharmacies.
+Femidoms are made from nitrile and consist of two flexible rings and a ‘long tube’, connecting them.
+The smaller ring at the lower end can easily be inserted into the vagina, while the second, and larger ring remains outside and protecting the vulva.

 BARRIER PROTECTION DAM

-Safer sex, mouth to vagina, or vagina to vagina sex can be achieved by using a dam.
-Dams are small squares made of latex, and are designed to cover the vulva/vagina area for the purpose of protection against sexually transmitted infections.
+Safer sex protection for mouth to vagina, or vagina to vagina sex practice can be achieved by using a dam.
+Dams are small squares made of latex, and are designed to cover the vulva/vagina area for purpose of protection against sexually transmitted infections.
 Dams are available in selected pharmacies, and can be plain, coloured or flavoured.
 Please do not confuse with dental dams.

 SEXUAL HEALTH COUNSELLING

-Sex Addiction Australia offer information and private sexual health counselling.
-Please make a confidential appointment with Heide during EST office hours (+61) 02 9380 4486 or email firstname.lastname@example.org
+Sex Addiction Australia offers information and private sexual health counselling sessions.
+Please call Heide in her Sydney office during AEST office hours (+61) 02 9380 4486 or email firstname.lastname@example.org